transifex/transifex-java/README.md

      }
 ```

 In this example, the SDK uses its default cache, `TxStandardCache`, and default missing policy, `SourceStringPolicy`.
 However, you can choose between different cache and missing policy implementations or even provide your own.
-You can read more on that later.
+For example, if you want to fallback to translations provided via `strings.xml` files, use the [`AndroidMissingPolicy`](https://transifex.github.io/transifex-java/com/transifex/txnative/missingpolicy/AndroidMissingPolicy.html).
+You can read more about cache implementations later on.

 In this example, we fetch the translations for all locales.
 If you want, you can target specific locales or strings that have specific tags.

+## App configuration

 Starting from Android N, Android has [multilingual support](https://developer.android.com/guide/topics/resources/multilingual-support.html): users can select more that one locale in Android's settings and the OS will try to pick the topmost locale that is supported by the app.
-If your app makes use of `Appcompat`, it suffices to place the supported app languages in your app’s gradle file:
+If your app makes use of `Appcompat`, place the supported app languages in your app’s gradle file:

 ```gradle
 android {